cvs-health/ios-swiftui-accessibility-techniques/iOSswiftUIa11yTechniques/Documentation/DataTables.md

 The data table should also have a heading set as the `.accessibilityLabel` for the group.

-Use `.accessibilityElement(children: .contain)` and `.accessibilityLabel(\"Table Name\")` to give the table a group label that is spoken to VoiceOver users when they first focus on a cell in the table.
+Use `.accessibilityElement(children: .contain)` and `.accessibilityLabel("Table Name")` to give the table a group label that is spoken to VoiceOver users when they first focus on a cell in the table.

 Notes: